Guidance for de-identification of health-related data in compliance with Swiss legal and data protection regulations

 Swiss legal framework for de-identification of health-related data

 To ensure that elaborated de-identification recommendations are in accordance with Swiss legal requirements, the PHI Group has requested an independent legal opinion.
-The Homburger AG presents in its memorandum* the process of de-identifying personal data and its key elements under the Swiss Data Protection Act (DPA) and the Human Research Act (HRA), and gives evidence on the de-identification requirements to be met.
+The Homburger AG presents in its memorandum (Swiss Legal Framework for De-identification of Health-Related Data) the process of de-identifying personal data and its key elements under the Swiss Data Protection Act (DPA) and the Human Research Act (HRA), and gives evidence on the de-identification requirements to be met.
 Moreover, it discusses to what extend the two methods provided by the HIPAA – the “Expert Determination” method and the “Safe Harbor” method – meet Swiss legal requirements.
 The “Expert Determination” method represents a formal determination by a qualified expert.
 The “Safe Harbor” implies the removal of specified identifiers as well as absence of actual knowledge by the medical professionals that the remaining information could be used alone or in combination with other information to identify the individual.

 In summary, the memorandum implies that the simple removal of the direct identifiers does not necessarily result in the data being re-identified only with disproportionate effort, since it does not consider the risk by combination or other remaining risk.
 Therefore, any rule-based approach will have to be combined with a risk assessment, in order to satisfy Swiss law requirements.